hemanthkumargr/docs/gettingStarted/Getting-Started.md

 [INFO] Final Memory: 13M/81M
 ```

+> **IMPORTANT NOTE:** By default, the project is set up to NOT clean the GWT-compiled admin files when you run a normal Maven clean.
+This is because recompiling these files takes a very long time and is not necessary every time.
+To fully clean the project, you can use the included `full-clean` Ant task in the admin project.

 At this point, we're ready to start up!
 Let's run the `jetty-demo` Ant task for the site.

 ![Jetty Demo](images/gs-jetty-demo.png)